idircarlos/idircarlos.github.io/_posts/2021-12-22-minishell.md

 #### Pipes, redirections, background and signals

-1. As we all know, we can use pipes `A | B` to use the standard output of A as the standard input of B. Each pipe creates a new child that is responsible of executing its command with the standard output of the left child.
+1. As we all know, we can use pipes `A | B` to use the standard output of `A` as the standard input of `B`.
+Each pipe creates a new child that is responsible of executing its command with the standard output of the left child.

 2. We can also redirect the standard output to a file with `A > file` or the redirect the standard input from a file with `A < file`.

-3. If we want to send to the background some task we can do it by typing `&` to the end of the command.
+3. If we want to send to the background some task we can do it by typing `&` at the end of the command.
 Example: `sleep 10 &`.

-4. If we want to kill the process with *Ctrl+C* or *Ctrl+\\* it will be impossible, like a real shell.
+4. On the one hand we can't kill the shell with *Ctrl+C* or *Ctrl+\\* it will be impossible, like a real shell.
 The only way of exiting the shell is by inserting a EOF with *Ctrl+D*.
+On the other hand we can kill processes that we executed in the frontground or background.

 ### Examples